spetrov6/Software-University/README.md

 Hello,

-This is my first Git repository, here i will upload the solutions of all problems which are made-up by me.
+This is my first Git repository, here i will upload the solutions made by me for all tasks which i solved during my education in SoftUni.
 The other things you can find here are all of the certificates which i aquared during my education in Software University - SoftUni